SenchaProSvcs/PracticeFusion/readme.md

 Ext.application in this case calls Ext.setup behind the scenes.
 So you have the viewport created when launch method is executed.

 ### Complex Layouts (hbox, vbox, fit, card)
+Layouts are a very powerful feature in Sencha Touch.
+You can arrange your components in many different ways without specifying any pixel dimension.
+This is important since you may want your application to run over different devices with different screen sizes.
+The Main view makes use of a layout **hbox** and **flex** properties on its childs to determine how they are positioned into the screen.

+#### A few words regarding layouts and items
+We have to make a separation between items that will be part of the layout and the ones that are _'docked'_.
+A _docked_ item is usually **not part** of the layout process.
+Those are special items that will be positioned into the component to act as, for instance, toolbars.

+The MyApp.view.Main class is a TabPanel, which has a Card Layout.
+This means that only one item will be displayed at a time.

+In our sample, we have only one item for out TabPanel - the one with title **"Welcome"** This item has an **hbox** layout, so the components defined inside it can be arranged as horizontal boxes.
+Remember, only those items that has no _docked_ definition will be part of the layout.

+In this case we have only 2 items: a dataview and a list.
+The dataview has a _flex_ property of 2 and the list has a _flex_ property of 1.
+This means that the layout will count the remaining space as 3 (2+1) and each component will have a size of 2/3 in the first case, and 1/3 on the second one.
+This size is relative to the container of the panel, in this case the Main view, which has been added to the viewport instance.
+So, for this particular scenario, we have a container that takes fullscreen, added a docked toolbar - the tabBar which is positioned bottom - then added a component which has another toolbar docked on top and finally, the remaining space for width - because we are using an hbox layout - will be divided using the flex strategy.
+No matter where you display this component, you always will have a 2/3 + 1/3 of the screen size.

+	Ext.define('MyApp.view.Main', {
+		extend: 'Ext.tab.Panel',

+		//...

+		config: {
+			//...

+			//the items for the tabPanel
+			items:[
+				{
+					title: 'Welcome',
+					iconCls: 'home',
+					layout: 'hbox', //layout for the first item
+					items: [
+						//this component is docked so it is not part of the hbox layout.
+						{
+							docked: 'top',
+							xtype: 'titlebar',
+							title: 'Sample App',
+							//...
+						},
+						//the first item on the hbox layout
+						{
+							xtype: 'dataview',
+							//...
+							flex: 2
+						},
+						{
+							xtype: 'list',
+							//...
+							flex: 1
+						}
+					]
+				}
+			]

+		}

+	});